impresso/impresso.github.io/_people/matteo-romanello.md

 ---
 category: team
+group: collaborator
+ordering: 02-romanello
+picture: /assets/images/matteo-romanello.jpg
+subheading: Research scientist at EPFL-DHLAB
 title: Matteo Romanello, PhD
-subheading: Research scientist at EPFL-DHLAB
-ordering: 01-romanello
-picture: /assets/images/matteo-romanello.jpg
 ---

 Matteo holds a Ph.D. in Digital Humanities from King's College London and is a research scientist at the Digital Humanities Laboratory of EPFL in Lausanne.